Zumba Gold Participant

 Women and girls experience multiple barriers to participation of regular physical activity (cultural/religious constraints, financial limitations, familial restrictions, age, physical ability, opportunities/experience, individual or group perceptions and/or varied peer pressures).

 In 2009, Sport Canada through Canadian Heritage introduced Actively Engaged: A Policy on Sport for Women and Girls, this policy provided a renewed direction for the leadership and programs of Canadian Heritage in promoting and developing a strengthened sport system where women and girls are full, active and valued participants and leaders, experiencing quality sport and equitable support.
-The Canada Sport Policy is set to be renewed in February 2023.
+The Canada Sport Policy was set to be renewed in February 2023.

 The 2019 Alberta Survey on Physical Activity states that on average 64% of Albertans (as sampled) are sufficiently physically active to receive health benefits.
 This figure has remained consistent over the last decade.
 On the surface this shows that 64% of Albertans are sufficiently physically active, attention must be paid to other factors that influence the level of physical activity of women and girls in Alberta.